runchev/mailApp/README.md

 # mailApp
-Mail app using php mailer, for send mail to list of users Aj da si recime usteedna
+Mail app using php mailer and google,yahoo and live stmp.
+You can send single message as separated mail, to list of users from database.